aaugustin/mtefd/multiple-template-engines.rst

 -----------

 Template engines are configured in a new setting called ``TEMPLATES``.
-Here's an example:
+Here's an example showcasing all possibilities:

 .. code:: python

-    import collections

-    TEMPLATES = collections.OrderedDict((
+    TEMPLATES = [
-        ('django', {
+        {
             'BACKEND': 'django.template.backends.django.DjangoTemplates',
-            'DIRS': [],
-            'APP_DIRS': True,
-        }),
+        },
-        ('jinja2', {
+        {
             'BACKEND': 'django.template.backends.jinja2.Jinja2',
             'DIRS': [os.path.join(BASE_DIR, 'jinja2')],
             'APP_DIRS': False,
             'OPTIONS': {
                 'extensions': ['jinja2.ext.loopcontrols'],
             },
-        }),
-    ))

-The structure is modeled after ``DATABASES`` and ``CACHES``, although there's a fairly important difference.
-Since the algorithm described above allows Django to select a template engine automatically, key names don't matter much in general.
-They're only useful to select explicitly a template engine.
-If the order matters then ``TEMPLATES`` should be a ``collections.OrderedDict``.
+        },
+        {
+            'BACKEND': 'django.template.backends.django.DjangoTemplates',
+            'NAME': 'fallback',
+            'DIRS': [os.path.join(BASE_DIR, 'fallback_templates')],
+            'APP_DIRS': False,
+        },
+    ]

+The structure bears some similarity with ``DATABASES`` and ``CACHES`` but it's a list rather than a dict because the order matters in some cases.

+``BACKEND`` is a dotted Python path to a template engine class implementing Django's template backend API as specified below.

+``NAME`` must be unique across configured template engines.
+It's an identifier that allows selecting an engine for rendering.
+It defaults to the name of the module defining the engine class i.e. the penultimate piece of ``BACKEND``.

-Since most engines load templates from files, the top-level configuration contains two normalized settings:
+Since most engines load templates from files, the top-level configuration for each engine contains two normalized settings:

 * ``DIRS`` works like Django's current ``TEMPLATE_DIRS``.
 It defaults to the empty list (``[]``).